MGRuizDev/BIKE-SHARING-BUSINESS-ANALYSIS/README.md

 		* day_of_week

-In order to do that the first plan was to update the table with these two new columns, but the query will take a long time to run.
+In order to do that the first plan was to update the table with these two new columns, but the query will take a long time to run. <br>
-The second option, that was used, was to create a new table with the information of the first one, adding these two new columns with calculations from the first table.
+The second option, that was used, was to create a new table with the information of the first one, adding these two new columns with calculations from the first table. <br>
 First table was mnamed ride_trip.
 New table is made ride_travel.(Postgresql Query)